granitemountainfilmco-pixel/TriCityBot/readme.md

 **Operation instructions**

-Command Type	    Trigger Keywords	                              Example Voice Command Add Item	        add	                                            "Add an RTX 4090 for 1600 dollars."
+Add Item	            add	                                                     "Add an RTX 5090 for 2500 dollars."
 Check Stock          check, inventory, stock, have, list	                      "Check if we have any thermal paste."
 Remove Item	          remove, delete	                                          "Remove the broken power supply."
+Work Tickets	        ticket	                                                  "Create a ticket to fix the front door lock."
+Reminders            	remind	                                                  "Remind me to call the vendor at 4 PM." (note, this is passive for now, you would have to ask "list my reminders)

 **Easy way**